Career Definition for an Online Teacher

 Career and Technical Education Teacher

 These teachers normally have at least a bachelor's degree and experience in their chosen area of instruction, including vocational and technical subjects such as culinary arts, healthcare and auto repair.
-Average employment growth of 4% was predicted by the BLS for career and technical education teachers from 2014-2024, and the BLS noted that the median annual wage in 2015 was $52,800.
+Slower than average employment growth of 4% was predicted by the BLS for career and technical education teachers from 2016-2026, and the BLS noted that the median annual wage in 2017 was $55,240.